Question: How do I know which MPTLL division is available and/or right for my child?

-AAA-Coach Pitch is for 6 year old and a few 7 year old boys and girls.
-The primary goal in AAA-coach pitch league is to provide a developmental league for players who aren't ready for minor league machine pitch and also not challenged by playing another season of T-Ball.
-A strong emphasis in AAA-Coach Pitch is making sure players have an enjoyable experience while continuing to learn the fundamentals of the game.
-Skill evaluations are not required and players will be placed on teams.
-The AAA-coach pitch season begins in early March and will end the last weekend of May or the first weekend in June (depending on the league calendar).
-The cost for AAA-Coach pitch is $200 if registered and paid before 12/15/18.
-Otherwise the program is $225 for players paying between 12/16/18 and 2/4/19.
+Coach Pitch is for 6 year old boys and girls.
+The primary goal in coach pitch league is to provide a developmental league for players who aren't ready for minor league machine pitch and also not challenged by playing another season of T-Ball.
+A strong emphasis in Coach Pitch is making sure players have an enjoyable experience while continuing to learn the fundamentals of the game.
+Skill evaluations are held and players are placed onto teams.
+The Coach pitch season begins in early March and ends the last weekend of May or the first weekend in June (depending on the league calendar).

 Minor League Baseball Divisions

-American League (AL) – machine-pitch; typically league ages 7-8 and some 6 year old players:
+American League (AL) – machine-pitch; typically league ages 7-8:

-6 year old players will have advanced skills in comparison to their peers.
+6 year old players (depending on league availability) will have advanced skills in comparison to their peers.
 Skills evaluations are required for these players who may be drafted to an AL-machine pitch team based on evaluation performance.
-If a 6 year old player isn't drafted by an AL-machine pitch team then the player will be placed on a AAA-coach pitch team.
+If a 6 year old player isn't drafted by an AL-machine pitch team then the player will be placed on a coach pitch team.

 8 year old players - All 8 year old players play AL-machine pitch.
 Players are evaluated at a skills evaluation and drafted to a team based on their tryout performance.